-Data quality issues were identified in TEI Program reporting across the state, including in MNCNENNSW, which limits the conclusions that be drawn from the data.
+Data quality issues were identified in TEI Program reporting across the state, including in MFWWNSW, which limits the conclusions that be drawn from the data.

-Identified data quality issues in MNCNENNSW include:
+Identified data quality issues in MFWWNSW include:

-- Targets for recording Circumstances and/or Goals SCOREs not met. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals. - TEI Program referral source is not known for 63% of MNCNENNSW individual clients.
+- Targets for recording Circumstances and/or Goals SCOREs not met. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals. - TEI Program referral source is not known for 64% of MFWWNSW individual clients - The reason 61% of individual clients sought assistance is not known. - 32% of individual clients in MFWWNSW have a low-quality SLK.